0xBADCA7/chrome-sniff-snuff/README.md

 | Monitor headers   	| Look for keyword among headers (request or response – depends on the "Monitor requests" and "Monitor responses" options 	|

+# Installation

+Two ways:
+1. Go to `chrome://extensions` and enable the *developer mode* if not yet done.
+Hit the "Load unpacked extension" button and provide the path to the sources of the master branch

+2. Go to `chrome://extensions` and drag-n-drop the .crx build from the `release` branch, `build` directory.

 # MIT License
 Copyright (c) 2015 Netcat (@0xBADCA7)